 This elevated corner represents a glimpse of the past – the piney woods of east Texas.
 It was the presence of mature pine trees in this area along Brays Bayou that made it a logical choice for future parkland, culminating in George Hermann’s gift to the City of Houston in 1914.
 Seeds of the Loblolly Pine, the most common of the southern evergreens, are a favorite of wildlife, attracting warblers, red-cockaded woodpeckers, ospreys and bald eagles, as well as deer and squirrels.
-The Friendship Pavilion that sits atop the Pine Hill was a gift to the City of Houston in 1976, the sesquicentennial, from sister City of Taipei.
+The Friendship Pavilion that sits atop the Pine Hill was a gift to the City of Houston from its sister city Taipei, made for the United States Bicentennial in 1976.

 This North American native evergreen shrub produces lavender flowers in the spring and attracts butterflies, bees, and birds.